 While the college relies on complete data, individuals can limit how their data is collected or used:

 - Individuals may opt-out of receiving certain communications from the college by following the unsubscribe link within the software platform.
 Requests to be removed from mailing lists can also be made directly to the pertinent department.
+Fill out a form to be removed from the mailing list.

 - Forms filled out as part of student enrollment and employee hiring acknowledge that, from time to time, the college takes photographs and/or videos of attendees at campus events.
 Students who wish not to be photographed or video recorded should notify Marketing and Communications at firstname.lastname@example.org.
 Employees who wish not to be photographed or video recorded should notify Human Resources at email@example.com.